Vinfall/VNDB-Calendar/README.md

 This is created as a workaround (just in ICS rather than RSS) for personal use and serves as an extended practice of my blog post [iCalendar (ICS) 的养成方式](https://blog.vinfall.com/posts/2023/12/ics/) (written in Chinese).

 ## Usage

-The results should be similar to the one you would see in [this release query on VNDB](https://vndb.org/r?f=0672171_4YsVe132gja2wzh_dHans-2wzh_dHant-N48721gwcomplete-N480281UJ81Xkx), except that I expand the release window 14 days earlier to avoid missing VNs.

 To customize the query, run the script with optional parameters:
 - `python vndb-calendar.py -f {customized_compact_filter} -p {max_page} -t {shift_time}`